How to Get a Job

 Matt Epstein became an Internet sensation.
 If you Google the name of his campaign, it returns more than 25-thousand pages.
 He made the evening news on network television.
 In fact, news organizations around the world covered the story. #GooglePleaseHireMe took off as a Twitter hashtag.
 Like hashtag gurus Jimmy Fallon and Justin Timberlake, Matt was an early mover on the use of hashtags.
 Perhaps, the biggest accomplishment was being featured in an article of AdWeek, a marketer’s dream.

-While applying for a job in your boxers is not an approach we’d recommend in today’s #MeToo environment, back in 2011, Matt Epstein’s campaign was a huge success.
+While applying for a job in your boxers is not an approach we’d generally recommend, Matt Epstein’s campaign was a huge success.
 The video got him 300,000 unique visitors at his website googlepleasehire.me which has since been redirected.
 To date, the video on YouTube has been seen more than million-and-a-half times.
-In addition, his 2011 campaign generated 400 LinkedIn requests and captured phone interviews with Google, Amazon, Microsoft, and Salesforce,
+In addition, his 2011 campaign generated 400 LinkedIn requests and captured phone interviews with Google, Amazon, Microsoft, and Salesforce.

 So Who Ultimately Hired Him?

-Matt’s LinkedIn profile indicates has left Zenefits a year-and-a-half ago.
+Matt’s LinkedIn profile indicates that he currently serves as Chief Marketing Officer at Rippling, an employee management platform.
 I’ve reached out to find out what he is up to these days and to discuss lessons learned along the way.
-But I’m guessing Matthew is looking for his next gig.
-Naturally, I wonder what he might do to top his earlier effort.
+But I’m guessing Matthew is continuing to find new and unique ways to reach the masses.